Marpa, A practical general parser: the recognizer: recognizer complexity

 \begin{proof} By Theorem \ref{t:O1-space-per-eim} and Theorem \ref{t:eim-count}. \end{proof}

-Traditionally only the space result stated for a parsing algorithm is that without links, as in \ref{t:cfg-space}.
+Traditionally only the space result stated for a parsing algorithm is that without confluences, as in \ref{t:cfg-space}.
 This is sufficiently relevant if the parser is only used as a recognizer.
-In practice, however, algorithms like \Marpa{} are typically used in anticipation of an evaluation phase, for which links are necessary.
+In practice, however, algorithms like \Marpa{} are typically used in anticipation of an evaluation phase, for which confluences are necessary.